hanadinh/hanadinh.github.io/index.md

 Hi there!

 I’m a senior studying Computer Science and Business at Lehigh University in Pennsylvania.
-I am an international student originally from Saigon, Vietnam and I came over to the US to study abroad during my 11th grade.
+I am  originally from Saigon, Vietnam and I came over to the US to study abroad during my 11th grade.
 I previously had a software engineering internship at Credit Karma.
 Besides that, I have been a TA throughout my time at Lehigh.

 ---